pc2/StencilStream/README.md

 - **FPGA** – via Intel’s oneAPI FPGA runtime
 - **CPU** – via Intel DPC++ compiler
 - **CUDA** – using the Codeplay SYCL plugin for NVIDIA GPUs
-- **AMD** – via ROCm and Codeplay SYCL HIP plugin (feature release)

-> 💡 For guidance on selecting and configuring the right backend for your hardware, refer to the [Basic Concepts](#Basic-concepts) section.

 ## Examples